For years Candice was the sommelier for the Rātā hospitality group.

 Wild Irishman is by Alan Brady, the godfather of Gibbston Valley, and the first man to plant vines in the valley.
 He retired in 2005, but you can’t keep a good winemaker away from their barrels, so he started Wild Irishman to make small vintages of exceptional wines.

-Head to Kinross on a sunny day to spend a happy few hours tasting wonderful wine and relaxing over good food in the winery courtyard.
+Head to Kinross to spend a happy few hours tasting wonderful wine and relaxing over good food in the winery courtyard.

 Gibbston Valley Winery & Cellar Door